anwarpro/medusa-plugin-product-source/README.md

 3. Go to product detail section.

-3. From sidebar edit brand section and select a brand from the dropdown list.
+3. From sidebar edit source section and select a source from the dropdown list.

 4. Save the changes.